rvp6696/fixhealth-landing-page/README.md

 </ul>

-**Getting Started**

-To run the project locally, follow these steps:

-Clone the repository: **git clone https://github.com/your-username/fix-health-landing.git** Navigate to the project directory: **cd fix-health-landing** Install dependencies: **npm install**
-Start the development server: **npm start**
-Open your browser and visit **http://localhost:3000** to view the Fix Health landing page.

-Click here to view the landing page of FIx Health : <a href="https://rvp6696.github.io/fixhealth-landing-page/" target="_new"> Fix Health </a>
+Click here to view the landing page of Fix Health : <a href="https://rvp6696.github.io/fixhealth-landing-page/" target="_new"> Fix Health </a>